Turistforeningen/node-mongo-querystring/README.md

 #### Define custom queries

-Custom queries are on the folling form; you define the URL query parameter name that your users will be using and a function which takes the result query object and the value for query parameter.
+Custom queries are on the following form; you define the URL query parameter name that your users will be using and a function which takes the result query object and the value for query parameter.